 If you’re not into fishing, the upper Tellico River provides a tough paddle trail for adventurous kayakers with sections of class III and IV whitewater when the water levels are high in the spring.
 Lower sections of the river are perfect for canoeing and tubing.
-Whether paddling, fishing, or just taking a scenic walk, the landscape of the Tellico River is awe-inspiring as it winds through the Great Smoky Mountains. — JK
+Whether paddling, fishing, or just taking a scenic walk, the landscape of the Tellico River is awe-inspiring as it winds through the Great Smoky Mountains. — By Jessica Kennedy

 More Info: Located in Monroe County, Tenn.
 Visit: tellico-plains.com/tellico-river-bald-river-falls.html